risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 ## Prerequisites

-Ensure that you have [Python](https://www.python.org/downloads/) (3.8 or later) installed on your computer.
+- Ensure that you have [Python](https://www.python.org/downloads/) (3.8 or later) installed on your computer.

+- Ensure that you have [started and connected to RisingWave](get-started.md#run-risingwave).

 ## 1. Install the RisingWave UDF API for Python